ucdavis/hpccf-docs/docs/admin/backups-users.md

 1. Ignore it.
 Eventually old data will age out and new data will be able to backed up again.

-1. Reduce the number of snapshots you keep by emailing hpc-help@ucdavis.edu.
+1. Reduce the number of snapshots you keep by emailing `hpc-help@`ucdavis.edu`.
 For example, if you keep 6 monthly, you could reduce that to 3.
 This will age-out (delete) the data greater than 3 months, freeing up space for new data.

 ### How often are backups taken?